The Prohibition of Riba in Stages

 - In these verses, the prohibition of interest is directly linked to obedience to Allah and the Messenger of Allah (saw) and not obeying this commandment is mentioned as an open act of revolt against Allah and His Messenger (saw).

 - Also, indulging in Riba is considered as the closing the door of Allah’s mercy doors of mercy.

 - The word majnun (possessed by the jinn) is used by Arabs to describe the insane.
-The Qur’an uses the similar term to point out those who take usury.
+The Qur’an uses a similar term to point out those who take usury.
 Because an insane person is like a usurer who resorts to every type of immoderate acts due to his craze for money.
 He forgets to bother about mutual human love and brotherhood.
-This is the condition of his ‘insanity’ in this world and no doubt human will rise on the day of judgment in the same situation in which he dies in the this world.
+This is the condition of his ‘insanity’ in this world and no doubt human will rise on the day of judgment in the same situation in which he dies in this world.

 “Those who devour usury will not stand except as stand one whom the Evil one by his touch Hath driven to madness.
 That is because they say: “Trade is like usury,” but Allah hath permitted trade and forbidden usury.
-Those who after receiving direction from their Lord, desist, shall be pardoned for the past; their case is for Allah (to judge); but those who repeat (The offence) are companions of the Fire: They will abide therein (for ever).”
+Those who after receiving direction from their Lord, desist, shall be pardoned for the past; their case is for Allah (to judge), but those who repeat (The offence) are companions of the Fire: They will abide therein (forever).”
 (Quran 2:275)

 “O ye who believe!
 Fear Allah, and give up what remains of your demand for

 usury, if ye are indeed believers.
 If ye do it not, Take notice of war

 from Allah and His Messenger.
 But if ye turn back, ye shall have your